-You’re on your way to building a top-notch Security Program.
-By this point you’ve completed some significant tasks including:
+You’re on your way to building a top-notch security program.
+By this point you’ve completed significant tasks, including:

-You have built a solid foundation for your Company’s Information Security program and you’ll be well served for future growth with the ability to recruit and retain top talent.
+You’ve built a solid foundation for your company’s information security function and positioned yourself well for future growth and recruiting and retaining top talent.